nmoschkin/KuCoin.NET/README.md

 After you have created the credentials, you can run the console app and type in the same pin you used to load the credentials.

-The API library, itself, does not have any mechanism for peristing or storing credentials.
+The API library, itself, does not have any mechanism for persisting or storing credentials.
 If you wish to use an alternative to the
 __CryptoCredentials__ class, provided, you will have to implement your own __ICredentialsProvider__.

 ## REST API